MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 ---
 title: Install content authoring tools
-description: This article helps you download and install the content authoring tools you will need, such as Git and Visual Studio Code. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide
+description: This article helps you install the content authoring tools, such as Git and Visual Studio Code, you will need for contributing to Microsoft Docs. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide
 author: jasonwhowell
 ms.author: jasonh
-ms.date: 05/22/2022
+ms.date: 06/01/2022
 ---

 # Install content authoring tools